okx/okexchain-docs/docs/validators/validators-guide-cli.md

 ### Create a validator

-Upgrade a node to a validator through self-delegation and set the description, commission rate and related change limits on a validator.
+Upgrade a node to a validator and set the description on a validator.

 ```bash
   okchaincli tx staking create-validator --amount=2okt --pubkey=$(okchaind tendermint show-validator) --moniker="my nickname" --identity="logo|||http://mywebsite/pic/logo.jpg" --website="http://mywebsite" --details="my slogan" --from jack